Demonim/Simargl-Study-Project/README.md

 # A God-Like ECampus helper
 Study project in comfortising experience of using ECampus.
 ### Description
 The interface of ECampus is somewhat overloaded, slow and may be confusing.
 At the same time, there is no possibility to deeply customize it and save only what you need.
-With the Simargl it is possible to track essential aspects of digital routine: ECampusMail, StudIP, FleXNow etc. Webscraping from these websites using **Playwright**, defining it in modern interface with **[Insert GUI/CLI library in future]** and implementing other key libraries to render most useful info (like: **[Insert important libraries]**) delivers a powerful ... to each student.
+With the Simargl it is possible to track essential aspects of digital routine: ECampusMail, StudIP, FleXNow etc. Webscraping from these websites using **Playwright**, defining it in modern interface with **[Insert GUI/CLI library in future]** and implementing other key libraries to render most useful info delivers a powerful instrument to each student.
 ### How To Install
 Download an .exe file and start it.
 Simple as that!
 ### How To Use